 - and more…

-When you’re on Wi-Fi, it’s totally free to send or receive this content, and it sends in high quality.
+When you’re on Wi-Fi, it’s totally free to send or receive this content, iMessages send photos in the highest quality.
 Though you do want to be wary if you’re on cellular data, since it comes out of your data allowance and you might run out!

 The last advantage we want to mention is the ability to download and use a range of iMessage apps on your iPhone.
-You can get these from the App Store, as you’d download any other app, and they massively stretch the abilities of Messages.
+You can get these from the App Store, as you’d download any other app, and they massively stretch the abilities of iMessages in the Messages app.

 Apple includes some built-in iMessage apps you can already use.
 Share photos, music, apps or doodles by tapping the icons above the keyboard.
 You can even send money to friends using Apple Pay.

 But third-party iMessage apps let you do even more.
 Play games, book tickets, sell your stuff, start a poll, or make a dinner reservation.
 The options provided by iMessage apps are endless—and you can’t do any of it with regular text messages.

 How do I set up and use iMessage on my iPhone?

 You’re sold, aren’t you? iMessage rules and you want to start using it.
 The good news is, it couldn’t be simpler to set up and use on your iPhone.